kudujs/kudu/README.md

 viewComplete       : called after the controller's Ractive view has been rendered and
                      completed
                      any transitions
-viewBeforeUnrender : called before view is removed from the dom. this event only
+viewRemove          : called after the controller.onRemove method is called successfully.
+If onRemove
-                     occurs
+                     returns false or a promise that is rejected, this event is not riggered viewBeforeUnrender : called before view is removed from the dom. this event only occurs
                      if the Controller.onRemove method returns true